 Statement, and (B) for all purposes of and under this Agreement, "Performance Period EBITDA" shall mean the Performance Period EBITDA and "Performance Period Revenue" shall mean the Performance Period Revenue, each as set forth in the Performance Period Statement delivered by Parent pursuant to Section 2.11(c)(i).
-In the event that the Stockholder Representative shall deliver a Performance Period Notice of Dispute pursuant to Section 2.11(c)(ii), then Parent and the Stockholder Representative shall use their respective commercially reasonable efforts to resolve all disputed items and amounts set forth in the Performance Period Notice of Dispute pursuant to Stockholder Representative shall reach agreement, within fifteen (15) calendar days following Parent's receipt of a Performance Period Notice of Dispute, on all disputed items and amounts set forth in such Performance Period EBITDA and "Performance Period Revenue" shall mean the Performance Period EBITDA and "Performance Period Revenue" shall mean the Performance Period EBITDA and "Performance Period Revenue" shall mean Performance Period Revenue, each as agreed upon by Parent and the Stockholder Representative.
-In the event that Parent and the Stockholder Representative are unable to reach agreement, within fifteen (15) calendar days following Parent's receipt of a Performance Period Notice of Dispute, on all of the disputed items or amounts set forth in a Performance Period CBITDA and "Performance Period Revenue" shall mean Performance Period Revenue, each as agreed upon by Parent and the Stockholder Representative.
+In the event that the Stockholder Representative shall deliver a Performance Period Notice of Dispute pursuant to Section 2.11(c)(ii), then Parent and the Stockholder Representative shall use their respective commercially reasonable efforts to resolve all disputed items and amounts set forth in the Performance Period Notice of Dispute pursuant to good faith negotiations.
+In the event that Parent and the Stockholder Representative shall reach agreement, within fifteen (15) calendar days following Parent's receipt of a Performance Period Notice of Dispute, on all disputed items and amounts set forth in such Performance Period EBITDA and "Performance Period Revenue" shall mean Performance Period Revenue, each as agreed upon by Parent and the Stockholder Representative.
 In the event that Parent and the Stockholder Representative are unable to reach agreement, within fifteen (15) calendar days following Parent's receipt of a Performance Period Notice of Dispute, on all of the disputed items or amounts set forth in a Performance Period Notice of Dispute, then: